 were announced, weren't they?

-disappointed with how little it's diverged from OpenOffice in that time.
+little disappointed with how little it's diverged from OpenOffice in

-Really the only things they've done are bug fixes and code optimisations,
+that time.
+Really the only things they've done are bug fixes and code

-and the merging of a suite of widely-used patches into the trunk.
+optimisations, and the merging of a suite of widely-used patches into

-is when trying to use the Monlam fonts.
-They don't follow the standard
+which is when trying to use the Monlam fonts.
+They don't follow the

-Unicode conventions, and seem to rely for ligatures on some kind of OTF
+standard Unicode conventions, and seem to rely for ligatures on some

-glyph-substitution table that LibreOffice (and OpenOffice) don't recognize.
+kind of OTF glyph-substitution table that LibreOffice (and OpenOffice)

 GoogleDocs.
 Neither is preferable to using LibreOffice though, in my